 4P/Faye is a mid-sized comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has not classified 4P/Faye as potentially hazardous because its orbit does not bring it close to Earth.

-4P/Faye's orbit is 0.67 AU from Earth's orbit at its closest point.
-This means that there is an very wide berth between this asteroid and Earth at all times.
+4P/Faye's orbit is 0.59 AU from Earth's orbit at its closest point.
+This means that there is a very wide berth between this asteroid and Earth at all times.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.